 Thousands of people come to our website every day looking for new team building ideas.
 In fact, the term team building has a number of different definitions.
-This term means a lot of different things to different people.
-Companies often have our instructors help them with annual conventions and meetings, because they are looking for ways to add enthusiasm and energy to their regular meetings.
+This term means a lot of different things to various people.
+Companies often have our instructors help them with annual conventions and meetings because they are looking for ways to add enthusiasm and energy to their regular meetings.
 These one-time, or annual, activities are a fantastic way to build camaraderie and teamwork, but what do you do the rest of the year?
 Below are a few of our favorite team building ideas that are either free or cost very little to your company.

 For Some Reason, a Lot of Good Team Building Ideas Involve Food

 Although this first idea isn’t free, it is often very popular.
 Many managers often remember to order breakfast for their employees if the group will be in an all-day meeting or training session, but those types of purchases are really expected, today.
-However, if you happen to order a couple of pizzas for lunch on one of your employee’s birthday, the notion will often be much more appreciated.
+However, if you happen to order a couple of pizzas for lunch on one of your employee’s birthdays, the notion will often be much more appreciated.
 A quick note to everyone in the office saying, “Since it is Joe’s birthday, we’d like to invite everyone to the break room at lunch for free pizza!”

 One of my friends had an employee bring her son’s chocolate-bar school fundraiser to the office.
 He had 20 employees in the office.
 So, he bought 20 bars of chocolate and gave one to each person in the office.
 The morale in the office rose, his employees each received a nice gift, and the mother who was helping her child was also very enthused.
 Pretty good investment for $40.